MojithaR/Linux-Verse/06 Process Management.md

 Process management in Linux involves understanding, managing, and scheduling processes efficiently.
 Commands like `ps`, `top`, and `htop` provide insights into running processes.
 Managing processes includes terminating (`kill`), backgrounding (`bg`), and foregrounding (`fg`).
 Scheduling tasks can be automated using `cron` for recurring jobs and `at` for one-time executions, enhancing system automation and efficiency.
 ```

-This Markdown file `Process Management.md` now contains formatted content with tables, emojis, and clear sections for each topic related to process management in Linux.